 Egyptologists trained in archaeology (also called Egyptian archaeologists) research and conduct excavations in Egypt to add to and further explain our body of knowledge about Egypt, or they survey and record such excavations, so future Egyptologists will have things to write about.

 Not the safest place to play hide and seek.

-Becoming an Egyptologist requires many years of education, and, since the field is currently overextended (there is probably 1 job for every 5 trained Egyptologists right now, making it awfully tough for newbies to squeeze their way in when there already aren’t enough jobs for established Egyptologists), careful planning and specialization toward the needs of a particular potential employer or subfield is mandatory.
+Becoming an Egyptologist requires many years of education, and since the field is currently overextended (there is probably one job for every five trained Egyptologists right now, making it awfully tough for newbies to squeeze their way in when there already aren't enough jobs for established Egyptologists), careful planning and specialization toward the needs of a particular potential employer or subfield is mandatory.

 Unlike medicine, there is no such thing as an Egyptologist in general practice.
 Every successful Egyptologist has one or more narrow (and often obscure) specialty, guaranteed to create job security and improve his or her odds of standing out to whatever museum, university, or other research institution that (s)he wants to work for.